gopalmenon/SVM-for-Human-Detection-In-Photographs/Support Vector Machine/Readme.txt

 README
 ===========================================

-The deliverable for HW5 consists of a zip file containing:
+The deliverable for the project consists of a zip file containing:
 1. This readme document
 2. Folder containing Java source code, binary files, data files and runme.sh script